ConnectedLib/course-in-a-box/modules/evaluation/_posts/2001-03-01-analyzing-data.md

 ## Qualitative analysis

 Given the variety of methods and goals for assessing a connected learning initiative, not to mention the variation in connected learning programs in general, the exact process you follow to analyze your qualitative data will also vary.
-However, you will probably be following the following three steps:
+However, you will probably be following these general steps:

 * **Read through the data** several times until you are thoroughly familiar with the content.